 A good credit score means you’ve got access to useful products such as a 0% balance transfer credit card – a great place to park lingering debts while you pay them off.

 Ditto getting the thumbs up on a cheap personal loan with regular fixed payments.

 But what if your credit score isn’t up to scratch?
-Would that mean you’d have no hope of getting the deal you’re after?
+You might find it difficult to access these types of products.

 What’s the problem?

 When it comes to credit-based products such as credit cards and loans, banks will simply reject your application if you fail to meet their lending criteria.

 And if you rack up a raft of applications, it could further damage your chances of being accepted elsewhere.